Kyaa Super Kool Hain Hum: Critical reception

 Taran Adarsh of Bollywood Hungama gave the movie 3.5/5 stars, and finds the film one big joyride from commencement to conclusion.
 He says, "This one is for the masses, for youngsters, for those who loved part one and enjoyed its crazy hilarity."
 He concludes "KYAA SUPER KOOL HAIN HUM offers entertainment, entertainment and only entertainment in large doses!"
 Sonia Chopra of Sify gave the movie 3/5 stars, concluding that "Director Sachin Yardi tells the story in his usual, unapologetic style.
 One would call the film clumsy, had it not been funny.
 But humorous it is, even if in parts.
 Worth a watch, if you're not very high-brow or prudish when it comes to humour."
-Martin D'Souza of Glamsham gave 3/5 stars, commenting that "Ceetis and taalis are bound to accompany a few scenes and the first three days will tell if it has crossed the Rs 100-crore mark, which I'm afraid it might."
 Madhureeta Mukherjee of Times of India gave the movie 3/5 stars, stating that "If you were sex (comedy) starved after Kyaa Kool Hai Hum, this sequel force-feeds you a double dose.
 This one's for teens who get a 'boner' out of bad jokes, but it may get a rise out of some adults too.
 Watch at your own 'risque'."